instantiator/blog-source/blog-site/content/post/emptying-s3-buckets.md

 thumbnail: "/bucket-list/bucket-list-graphic.png"
 ---

-_In which I present a short 3-act play about emptying a bucket, and a handy script to make it easy._
+_When the time comes to delete an S3 bucket, it's important to know that they can't be deleted while they contain content.
+Here's what you can do about it..._

 # Simple job, right?

-When the time comes to delete your bucket, it's important to know that S3 buckets can't be deleted while they contain content.
 This is a sensible precaution, I guess, but it's frustrating at times.
 Especially when working with the AWS command line tools.
 The issue is compounded when the bucket is versioned - and we'll get into that.

 Before we get started, though, if you just want a script that makes it easy to empty a versioned S3 bucket, see: